Marketing / Monday March 2, 2026

 Current State Template

 This type is usually utilized for B2B products.
 It focuses on what your customers currently do, their line of thinking, and how they feel during interactions.
 This type will provide invaluable information about your product’s pain points and design.
-This model works best for already existing products that await a new version or improvement.
+This model works best for existing products awaiting a new version or improvement.

 Future State Template

-This template focuses on how customers would react to a potential product in the future.
+This template focuses on how customers would react to a potential product.
 It explores their hypothetical behavior based on third-party data and observations.

 As you can imagine, the future state template addresses new products, services, or designs that are yet to enter the market.